jcalvesoliveira/5-minute-craft-titles/README.md

 5-minute-craft-titles
 ==============================

-Doug Greaves
-Julio Oliveira
-Satoshi Taniguchi
+Authors: Doug Greaves, Julio Oliveira, Satoshi Taniguchi

 Data mine video titles of the popular YouTube channel, “5-Minute Crafts,” to gain insights on the impact of word choice on the number of views and analyze effectiveness of clickbait key words and topics on video popularity.